Black Peruvians

-Black Peruvians or Afro-Peruvians are Peruvian of mostly or partially African descent.
+Black Peruvians or Afro-Peruvians are Peruvians of mostly or partially African descent.
 They mostly descend from enslaved Africans brought to Peru after the arrival of the conquistadors.

 Early history

-The first Africans arrived with the conquerors in 1521, mostly as slaves, and some returned with colonists to settle in 1525.
-Between 1529 and 1537, when Francisco Pizarro was granted permits to import 363 slaves to colonial Peru, a large group of Africans were imported to do labor for public construction, building bridges and road systems.
+The first Africans arrived, as enslaved people, with the conquerors in 1521, and some, taken by force, with colonists to work, for no payment, in 1525.
+Between 1529 and 1537, when Francisco Pizarro was granted permits to import 363 Africans to colonial Peru, a large group of Africans were captured in order to provide, by force, labor for public construction, building bridges and road systems.
 They also fought alongside the conquistadors as soldiers and worked as personal servants and bodyguards.
-In 1533, Afro-Peruvian slaves accompanied Spaniards in the conquest of Cuzco.
+In 1533, enslaved Afro-Peruvians accompanied Spaniards in the conquest of Cuzco.

-Two types of black slaves were forced to travel to Peru.
+Two types of African people were forced to Peru.
 Those born in Africa were commonly referred to as negros bozales ("untamed blacks"), which was also used in a derogatory sense.
-These slaves could have been directly shipped from west or southwest Africa or transported from the Spanish Indies or other Spanish colonies.
-Afro-Peruvians previously acculturated to Spanish culture and who spoke Spanish were called negros ladinos ("hispanicized blacks").
+These slaves could have been directly captured and shipped from west or southwest Africa or transported from the Spanish Indies or other Spanish colonies.
+Afro-Peruvians previously forced to acculturated to Spanish culture and who spoke Spanish were called negros ladinos ("hispanicized blacks").
 Some were mulattos, descendants of Spanish men and African women.
 People of color performed skilled and unskilled functions that contributed to Hispanic colonization.

 In urban areas Afro-Peruvians were cooks, laundresses, maids, handymen, and gardeners.
 In some cases, they worked in the navy, hospitals, churches and charitable institutions.
 In 1587, 377 people of African descent worked in the shipyards.
 The industry included a significant number of blacks working in quarries, kilns and construction projects.
 There were not enough Spanish workers to build the colony, so blacks essentially kept the economy running.
 Gradually, Afro-Peruvians were concentrated in specialized fields that drew upon their extensive knowledge and training in skilled artisan work and in agriculture.

 In the social hierarchy of the slave stratum, the black artisans had the highest rank due to their skills.
 They worked as carpenters, tailors, blacksmiths, swordsmiths and silversmiths.
 This group enjoyed more freedom than their fellows who worked at large haciendas or in private households.
 Spanish small-business keepers would dispatch a whole team of servant-artisans to do a job independently and then return to their owner.
 As the prices for artisans rose, black artisans gained better treatment and sometimes took a role of a low-ranking employee.
 Skilled trades were a major avenue of social progress for the colored population.
 Due to their high skills, Afro-Peruvians gained prestige among Spanish noblemen.
 They occupied a relatively low social stratum but had some status related to the natives, and were considered above the emerging class of mestizos (descendants of indigenous people and Spanish colonists).